greena13/react-hotkeys/README.md

 </HotKeys>
 ```

+Alternatively, you can add a `<GlobalHotKeys/>` component anywhere in your application and it will close key combinations left hanging by your `<HotKeys />` components due to missed `keypress` and `keyup` events.

 #### Blue border appears around children of HotKeys

 `react-hotkeys` adds a `<div />` around its children with a `tabindex="-1"` to allow them to be programmatically focused.
 This can result in browsers rendering a blue outline around them to visually indicate that they are the elements in the document that is currently in focus.